 In all instances, the disbursements to be incurred for multi-year contracts shall in no case exceed the cash appropriations for the purpose during the year.
-Procurement of multi-year projects shall be subject to the provisions of R.A.
-No. 9184 and its IRR and GPPB guidelines.
+Procurement of multi-year projects shall be subject to the provisions of existing government procurement laws, rules, and regulations.

 Sec.
-33. Harmonized National Research and Development Agenda.
+31. Harmonized National Research and Development Agenda.
 All government agencies shall align their research and development agenda programs under the Harmonized National Research and Development Agenda for funding amounting to Ten Million Pesos (P10,000,000) and above.